plasmatech8/browser-extension-practice/06-parcel-ts-extension/README.md

 `parcel-plugin-web-ext-tool` can be installed to allow parcel to integrate with web-ext.

-Although, I believe it uses parcel v1.
+Although, I am currently using parcel v1 which is no longer maintained. (note v2 is in alpha)

 Also, parcel appears to be creating non-terminating processes for my machine for some reason.